miminame-daisuki/nhentai-scraper/README.md

 ## Installation
 ### Unix executable (only requires the [CLI dependencies](#cli-dependencies))
 - Download the unix executable from [Releases](https://github.com/miminame-daisuki/nhentai-scraper/releases).
+(Tested on MacOS Monterey 12.6.6)
 ### Source code (requires both the [CLI](#cli-dependencies) and the [Python dependencies](#python-dependencies))
 - Run `git clone https://github.com/miminame-daisuki/nhentai-scraper` in your terminal.